Monday Drop In by Pat Roper

 Schools by Dave Gough

-We have continued to work closely with our local Primary schools and it has been a pleasure and a blessing in the way we continued to be welcomed into the lives of each school.
-I continue to be a governor at Brunswick and Chair of Governors at Woodhouse West and have found these to be wonderful ways to both engage with the head teachers and staff and also with the children.
-Both myself and Oliver, to a lesser extent, took assemblies on a regular basis in both schools and have welcomed each of the schools to church for services, lessons and during the Christmas tree festival.
+We have continued to work closely with our local Primary schools and it has been a pleasure and a blessing in the way we continue to be welcomed into the lives of each school.
+I continued my role as governor at both schools, and having now taken on the role of Area Dean the last two terms have been used to create a smooth hand over of the Chair of Governors role at Woodhouse West.
+My relationships at both schools have continued to a wonderful blessing and a fantastic way to engage with the head teachers and staff and also with the children.
+I have continued to take assemblies on a regular basis in both schools and have welcomed each of the schools to church for services, lessons and during the Christmas tree festival.
+I have also started to introduce both Tara and Dave to the schools so they can continue this crucial outreach into our community.
 We have worked closely with both schools this year for our harvest giving to The Archer project through Woodhouse West and Brunswick to the Handsworth Food Bank.
-Similarly soon afterwards we were once again overwhelmed with the response from both schools with their contributions to Operation Christmas child where as a community we sent over 100 parcels off for the project.
+Similarly soon afterwards we were once again overwhelmed with the response from both schools with their contributions to Operation Christmas child where as a community we sent over 100 parcels to the project.
 I have been on various school visits with Woodhouse West and have found these great opportunities to get alongside the children and chat to them about their learning.
-A highlight of the year was hosting two candlelight services over the Christmas period for Woodhouse West pupils, staff and parents.
+Again the highlight of the year was hosting a candlelight service over the Christmas period for Woodhouse West pupils, staff and parents.
 We will continue to invite children to church events such as Messy Church and our holiday clubs and work alongside the schools as they teach children in our community.

 Tots and Tea by Verity Gough

-Now Oliver has departed Laura Varns, Rosie Osborne and myself are leading the group.
-We are new to leading Tots and our first 6 months have been enjoyable with lots to learn.
+Over the past year Tots has been an enjoyable place to serve God.
+Our vision for Tots is that it is a place where people can experience God’s love in a welcoming, inclusive and engaging environment and we believe we are achieving this.
 Each week we have play time, a craft activity, songs, dancing, a bible story and a healthy snack.
-Our vision for Tots is that it is a place where people can experience God’s love in a welcoming, inclusive and engaging environment and we believe we are achieving this.
-We have seen significant growth in the group and we now welcome on average 20 tots and their parents/carers each week and it is a real privilege to get to know them and offer a bridge between the community and St James.
+We have seen steady growth in the group and we now welcome on average 25 tots and their parents/carers each week and it is a real privilege to get to know them and offer a bridge between the community and St James.

 Discipleship Group by Verity Gough

-We have been meeting for the past 2 ½ years every two weeks on a Monday evening at each other’s houses and come together to read and understand God’s word and work out what it means for us in our everyday lives.
-Since September we have been working through Genesis and learning about Creation, Adam & Eve, Noah and Abraham; deepening our roots and our understanding of the Old Testament.
-As a group we attended ‘Worship 4 Women’ through our Mission Partnership with Mosborough, it was a great evening with good worship, word and prayer and look forward to future events together.
+We have been meeting for the past 3 ½ years every two weeks on a Monday evening at each other’s houses and come together to read and understand God’s word and work out what it means for us in our everyday lives.
+Due to the church calendar being busy on a Monday, in January we have moved our meeting to a Thursday evening and this is working well.
+Since September we had new members join the group and we have been reading a Francine Rivers book “Lineage of Grace” which looks at women of the Bible and their faith journeys; so far we have learnt about Tamar and Rahab.
+As a group we wanted to have an evening of reflection, meditation and prayer and asked Debora from Trinity to facilitate an evening for us; this took place at the end of March and was a great evening that gave us an opportunity to take some time out of our hectic lives, spend time much needed quiet time with God and with each other.
 As well as deepening our relationship with God we have also deepened our relationships with each other and have been able to support one another through friendship, prayer and a good old chin-wag, cup of tea and a biscuit.

 Men’s Group by Dave Gough